sugandhkumar/Intro-to-Data-Science---Blog/README.md

 ### Summary of the analysis
 1. We see a strong neighborhood effect on the prices that owners are able to charge for their listing.
 We also see that some months are more favorable in terms of prices for owners.
 2. Apart from neighborhoods, property types and room types also have a high significant impact on the prices.
 Some host characteristics like how fast do the host responds, whether they are a super host also have an impact on price charged.
 Some amenities are also associated with higher price, providing avenue for owners to maximize the value from their properties.

+### Acknowledgements
+The data for the project has been sourced from [Kaggle](https://www.kaggle.com/airbnb/boston).
+The other callout is for the stackoverflow community, for having answers to all sort of wied questions that pops up in my head.
+Feel fre to reuse the code if needed.